Jamal-Mapp/CAP5610_ML_Team8/LSTMs/README.md

+This set up requires for the dataset to be pre-donwloaded and unzipped in a directory name asl-signs. the dataset can be found at https://www.kaggle.com/competitions/asl-signs/data Once the dataset is present and unzipped, make sure the tf-lstm-final.ipynb is in the same level as asl-signs and testing data. create "asl-signs" and "test-ml" if they are not already there where "asl-signs" will contain the training data and "test-ml" which will contain the testing data respectively.

+asl-signs should contain train.csv (which has the labels and formatting), sign\_to\_prediction\_index\_map.json (containing the 250 classes), and train\_landmark\_files (the actual dataset in a parquet format). the test-ml should contain 3 things, labels.parquet (which has the labels and formatting), sign\_to\_prediction\_index\_map.json (containing the 250 classes), and test\_landmark\_files (the actual dataset in a parquet format).

+For the training and testing landmark folders, they contain many folders which are numbered which have parquet files inside.
+The data is automatically pulled from there and in the python file pip install the libraries above and install python 3.9.2. then you can run the file

 This Project utilizes Python 3.9.2 alongside Tensorflow which is a library for building and training the model.
 I will be utilizing tensorflow-keras 2.10.0 on my computer with a GPU as it was easiest to work on this slightly older version of python as tensorflow-keras 2.10.0 was the last version to be updated on windows to have GPU support built into the library.